 2. MATERIAL AND METHODS

 The research encompassed a set of 36 hulless barley genotypes, including three checks (PL 891, K1149 and DWRB 223).
-These genotypes were procured from Indian Institute of Wheat and Barley Research, Karnal (Listed in Table 2) and were evaluated in lattice design (6 x 6) with two replications.
+These genotypes were procured from Indian Institute of Wheat and Barley Research, Karnal Table 2) and were evaluated in lattice design (6 x 6) with two replications.
 The experimental material represented 6-row (25) and 2-row (11) background.
 Each genotype was grown in 6 rows of 5.0 m length each with 23 cm spacing between rows, following recommended agronomic practices.
 The study was carried out during the crop season 2024-25 at Barley Experimental Area of Department of Genetics and Plant Breeding, CCS Haryana Agricultural University, Hisar (Haryana).
 The experimental location is situated in subtropical region of North Western Plains Zone of India at latitude of 29°10′N, longitude of 75°46′E and altitude of 215.2 m above sea level.
 The experiment was planted on 12th November, 2024 under timely sown irrigated conditions.
 A total of 11 quantitative traits were studied comprising PH- Plant height (cm), PL- Peduncle length (cm), TM- Number of effective tillers per meter row, DH- Days to heading, DM- Days to maturity, SL- Spike length (cm), GS- Number of grains per spike, TGW- Thousand grain weight (g), BYP- Biological yield per plot (kg), HI- Harvest index (%) and GYP- Grain yield per plot (kg).

 Genotypic and phenotypic coefficients of variation were calculated by the formula given by Burton (1952).
 Heritability in broad sense was calculated as per formula suggested by Hanson et al. (1956).
 Estimates of appropriate variance components were substituted for the parameters to predict expected genetic gain suggested by Lush (1949) and Johanson et al. (1955).
 The genotypic and phenotypic coefficients of variation as well as genetic advance were classified as low (<10%), moderate (10-20%) and high (>20%) while, heritability was categorized as low (<40%), moderate (40-60%) and high (>60%).
 The estimates of correlation coefficients were calculated as suggested by Al-Jibouri et al. (1958).
 These estimates were used to work out path coefficient analysis as elaborated by Dewey and Lu, 1959).
 The recorded observations were subjected to statistical analysis using R STUDIO software (2025.05.01+513).